curtwarfield/linuxtutorials/README.md

 # Linux Tutorials

-These tutorials are hosted on [tutorials.garnerpcsquad.com](https://tutorials.garnerpcsquad.com).
+These tutorials are hosted on [tutorials.garnerpcsquad.com](https://tutorials.garnerpcsquad.com) and uses Gitbook to generate the content.